777arc/textbook/content/filters.rst

    :scale: 70 %
    :align: center

-ADD DIAGRAM OF NEGATIVE FREQS TOO
+(ADD DIAGRAM SHOWING NEGATIVE FREQS TOO)

 Each filter lets certain frequencies through, and blocks other frequencies.
-The frequencies it lets through is known as the "passband", and the "stopband" is what gets blocked.
+The range of frequencies it lets through is known as the "passband", and the "stopband" is what gets blocked.
 In the case of the low-pass filter, it passes low frequencies and stops high frequencies, so 0 Hz will always be in the passband.
 For a high-pass and band-pass filter, 0 Hz will always be in the stopband.

 Do not get this confused with the different types of filter implementation (e.g. IIR vs FIR).
 The most common type by far is the low-pass filter (LPF), because we often represent signals at baseband, so the LPF lets us filter out everything "around" our signal, to get rid of excess noise and other signals.